 When it comes to feeding a high producing goat, the feed should contain all the nutrients, and extra proteins and energy.
 Good food and clean water should be provided every day.

 This goat loves to stay in shady places, but it cannot tolerate direct sunlight.
 Housing should be shady and fully ventilated and cool place.
 Minimum and Maximum temperature in Switzerland is shown in the table below.

 WHY GOAT MILK IS CONSIDERED SUPERIOR TO BUFFALO MILK

 Goat is the first livestock to be domesticated.
 It gives milk, hide, meat and hide.
 The milk is the best milk because the fat globules found in goat milk are smallest of the all milk.
 The Fat globules size is next to the size of human milk.
 The cow milk fat globule size is bigger to goat milk fat globule size and the buffalo milk fat globule size.

-Goat browse on variety of weed which is not sprayed with pesticides so it’s milk is free of the carcinogenic effect of pesticide.
-Further the use of chemical fertilizer and genetically modified crops has the adverse effect on human health but he goat does not eat crop.
+Goat browses on a variety of weed which is not sprayed with pesticides so it’s milk is free of the carcinogenic effect of pesticide.
+Further, the use of chemical fertilizer and genetically modified crops have an adverse effect on human health but the goat does not eat the crop.
 The grains from the genetically modified soy maize wheat are also fed to the goats raised for meat and provide milk.